virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 - `caption` *[optional]* - field label
 - `name` *[optional]* - name of the field
 - `editable` *[optional][boolean]* - enables/disables the `envlist` field editing.
 The default value is *'false'*.
-- `valueField` *[optional][string]* - The value from environment information which will be sent to server.
+- `valueField` *[optional][string]* - The value from environment information, which will be sent to a server.
 The default value is **domain**.
 Available values are:
     - **iconCls** - css class
     - **isRunning** - check if environment status is *running*
     - **shortdomain** - short environment domain name (without platform URL)
     - **displayName** - environment *displayName*
     - **appid** - unique environment id

 ###popupselector
 (`popup-selector` is an alias)

-Opens popup window via the POST request to any external service.
-Functionality provides the possibility to pass additional parameters.
+Opens pop-up window via the POST request to any external service.
+It provides the possibility to pass additional parameters.

 ![popupselector](/img/popupselector.jpg)
 ```